pdfgeneratorapi/ruby-client/docs/GetTemplates429Response.md

 require 'pdf_generator_api_client'

 instance = PDFGeneratorAPI::GetTemplates429Response.new(
-  message: You can make up to 2 requests per second and 60 requests per minute.
+  error: You can make up to 5 requests per second and 120 requests per minute.,
+  status: 429
 )
 ```